Sophia Greisen

 Club involvement

-- Emergency and Critical Care Club
+- Emergency and Critical Care Club (Vice President)

 - Veterinary Business Management Association

-- Surgery and Sports Medicine Club
+- Shelter Medicine Club

 Extracurricular activities

-- VTH Small Animal Soft Tissue Surgery student worker
+- VTH on-call surgery tech student worker